Embracing our Sexuality

 your own beliefs and rules around sexuality and intimacy?

-I’m hosting two powerful and transformational 3-day weekend workshops this winter and spring, Conscious Relating and Conscious Sexuality.
+We host two powerful and transformational weekend retreats, Conscious Relating and Conscious Sexuality.
 If you register for either of these workshops before the end of the year, you’ll receive a bonus holiday gift from me… a FREE one-hour one-on-one coaching session with me.
 (For couples, I will work with you together or individually as you prefer.)